johannschopplich/toon/SPEC.md

 - Numbers (encoding):
   - -0 MUST be normalized to 0.
   - Finite numbers MUST be rendered without scientific notation (e.g., 1e6 → 1000000; 1e-6 → 0.000001).
+  - Implementations MUST ensure decimal rendering does not use exponent notation.
+- Numbers (precision):
+  - JavaScript implementations SHOULD use the language's default Number.toString() conversion, which provides sufficient precision (typically 15-17 significant digits) for round-trip fidelity with IEEE 754 double-precision values.
+  - Implementations MUST preserve sufficient precision to ensure round-trip fidelity: decoding an encoded number MUST yield a value equal to the original.
+  - Trailing zeros MAY be omitted for whole numbers (e.g., 1000000 is preferred over 1000000.0).
+  - Very large numbers (e.g., greater than 10^20) that may lose precision in floating-point representation SHOULD be converted to quoted decimal strings if exact precision is required.
 - Null: Represented as the literal null.

 ## 3. Encoding Normalization (Reference Encoder)